-We currently have two operating segments: Lifeboat Distribution and Programmer's Paradise/TechXtend.
+We have two operating segments: Lifeboat Distribution and TechXtend.
 Lifeboat Distribution is a value-added software distributor.
 Lifeboat specializes in and distributes software to value-added resellers, system integrators, and consultants all over the world.
 We are unlike typical "broad line" distributors, which focus on the distribution of hardware and view software as just another revenue stream to add to their core business.
 Lifeboat's focus is software and software only.
-Lifeboat Distribution represented 68% of our gross margin dollars in 2010.
+Lifeboat Distribution represented 72% of our gross margin dollars in 2011.

-Programmer's Paradise is a niche reseller focused on software development and IT professionals.
-TechXtend, the value-added solution division of Programmer's Paradise, focuses on IT infrastructure solutions - software, hardware, and services - for corporate customers in the areas of cloud computing/virtualization, networking, security and business continuity.
-TechXtend and Programmer's Paradise compete on the basis of product expertise and customer service, as well as on value and availability.
+In July 2011, we merged our Programmer's Paradise and TechXtend units into a single TechXtend value-added solutions division.
+TechXtend focuses on IT infrastructure solutions - software, hardware, and services - for corporate customers in the areas of cloud computing/virtualization, networking, security, and business continuity.
+TechXtend competes on the basis of product expertise and customer service, as well as on value and availability.
 Our people are product specialists.
 We know what we sell.
-The Programmer's Paradise/TechXtend segment represented 32% of our gross margin dollars in 2010.
+The TechXtend segment represented 28% of our gross margin dollars in 2011.